sameerkatija/resources/README.md

 - If you have any hesitations, questions, or concerns.
 Feel free to [**send me a email**](mailto:sameerkatija@gmail.com).
 Happy to connect!

+## Contributors' Guide

+- You are always welcome to contribute to this project, kindly visit our [**Contributors' Guide**](./CONTRIBUTING.md) before opening a pull request.

+- First time contributing to open source?
+Awesome!
+Read more about the process in [**Contributing to GitHub**](./Contributing_to_GitHub.md).

+- [**List of Contributors**](./CONTRIBUTORS.md): A page showing the GitHub usernames of all who have contributed to this open-source project!
+Make sure to add yourself and submit a pull request if you've contributed.
 ## Programming Resources

 - [FreeCodeCamp](https://www.freecodecamp.org/)